ValadAmoleo/sf30ac-extractor/README.md

 ```
 python split.py "...your extraction folder..." "...your rom folder..."
 ```
-To convert a specific ROM execute the following.
+To convert a specific ROM or a specific collection execute the following and follow the instructions.
 ```
-python split.py "...your extraction folder..." "...your rom folder..." --r "..selected rom..."
+python split.py
 ```
-Where selected rom is one of the following: sf, sf2ub, sf2ceua, sf2t, sfiiina, sfiii2n or sfiii3nr1

 ## Dependency
 `bplist.py` was stolen by the project [bplist-python](https://github.com/farcaller/bplist-python) with a few alterations to make this work.